Thedijje/RAR/README.md

 ## App user
 - The witness of any mishap/situation
-- Local authorities such as Hospital/ambulance service, Police department, firefighting services.
+- Local authorities such as Hospital/Ambulance Services, Police Department, Firefighting Services.

 ## How to report
 - App keeping a very simple hassle free UI which making the user experience as quick as checking WhatsApp message at a glance.